Anthony Gill (basketball): Personal life

-Gill was born October 17, 1992 to Sandi Summers and Anthony Gill.
+Gill was born October 17, 1992, to Sandi Summers and Anthony Gill.
 He has a brother named Daxton and two sisters named Nichole and Kaytlyn.
 Gill was born with nerve damage, resulting in the temporary paralysis of the right side of his face.

+Although rarely a starter in the NBA, Gill is known as a consummate teammate and positive influence on the team, particularly the younger players.
+"You could write a book on how great of a teammate Anthony Gill is", Wizards coach Brian Keefe said in January, 2025.

 Off the court, Gill has a reputation of being a prankster.
 He often makes up stories during interviews, such as owning a two-headed Siamese cat and being a magician in his free time.
-Anthony married his high school sweetheart, Jenna Jamil, on April 8, 2016.
-Teammates Malcolm Brogdon, Devon Hall, London Perrantes and Darius Thompson were groomsmen.
-Gill majored in anthropology.